Selecting a Medium, Using Plugs vs. Soilless Media, Monitoring Salt Build-up & Grow Medium Hygiene

 Sterilizing Your Hydroponic Medium & Cleaning Your System

-Cleaning your entire system on a routine basis reduces nutrient residue buildup on trays and equipment, helps eliminate pathogens, and removes debris such as plant matter and particles that result from media breakdown that can clog your system pumps and filters.
+Cleaning your entire system on a routine basis serves to reduce nutrient residue buildup on trays and equipment, eliminate pathogens, and remove debris such as plant matter and particles that result from media breakdown that can clog your system pumps and filters.

-How frequently you clean your system depends upon your crop and the disease pressures you encounter.
-Many commercial growers employ steam or chemical sterilization methods, whereas smaller growers and home gardeners may opt for one or more of the following methods:
+How frequently you clean your system depends upon the type of system, your crops, and the disease pressures you encounter.
+Many commercial growers employ steam or chemical sterilization methods, whereas smaller growers and home gardeners opt for one or more of the following methods: